Biocon Biologics Completes Acquisition of Viatris' Global Biosimilars Business

 The acquisition provides Biocon Biologics with direct commercial capabilities and supporting infrastructure in the advanced markets and several emerging markets, bringing it closer to patients, customers, and payors.

 With the closing of the deal, Biocon Biologics has full ownership of its collaboration assets, bTrastuzumab, bPegfilgrastim, bBevacizumab, bGlargine, bAspart, bPertuzumab and bGlargine 300U, as well as Viatris' rights for the in-licensed immunology products of bAdalimumab and bEtanercept.
-Biocon Biologics has also exercised the option to acquire Viatris' rights for bAflibercept.
+Biocon Biologics has also acquired Viatris' rights for bAflibercept, which is used to treat several ophthalmology conditions.
+Viatris has been the 'first to file' bAflibercept in the U.S.

-Biocon Biologics has a unique portfolio of 20 biosimilar assets, including insulins and monoclonal antibodies, which can make a meaningful difference to patients' lives around the world.
+Biocon Biologics has a unique portfolio of 20 biosimilar assets, including insulins and monoclonal antibodies spanning therapy areas such as diabetes, oncology, immunology and ophthalmology.
+With one of the broadest and deepest biosimilar portfolios in the industry, Biocon Biologics can make a meaningful difference to patients' lives and deliver significant savings to healthcare systems around the world.

 Kiran Mazumdar-Shaw, Executive Chairperson, Biocon Biologics, said: "The completion of the acquisition of Viatris' global biosimilars business is a historic inflection point in Biocon Biologics' journey of becoming a world leading, fully integrated biosimilars enterprise, committed to serve patients' needs for affordable access to essential biomedicines.
 It will fast-track our direct entry into several advanced and emerging markets.
 This acquisition builds on our decade-long partnership and will enable us to realize our vision of addressing global health inequities.
 I believe this move will strengthen our value proposition to deliver long-term value to Biocon and Biocon Biologics shareholders."